 THE SEE SYSTEM

+Here is a good reminder for riding safely in traffic.
 The SEE strategy is for safer and more responsible riding.
 Use it effectively and you’ll cover many safe, happy miles on your scooter.

 SEARCH around you for potential hazards.